This post may contain affiliate links. Read the full disclosure here.

 - Comfortable shoes are a must.
 The ground can be uneven and wet in places.

 - It is pretty much always cool in the Catacombs and might even feel a little damp, so dress accordingly.
+(And it’s still more sheltered than walking the streets on a rainy day in Paris!)

 - The entrance is located at 1 Avenue du Colonel Henri Rol-Tanguy and the exit is located at 21 bis Avenue René-Coty.
 For this reason, there is no coat or bag check.
 No large bags are permitted.